Magnus Stenbock: Imprisonment and defamation

 It took over a year for Frederick IV to reply to Stenbock's appeal.
-During 1715 the King entrusted historian Christoph Heinrich Amthor with compiling his public accusation against Stenbock, using long examples from Stenbock's own letters to describe his planned secret escape to Scania, his forbidden correspondence with the King's enemies, and his mocking letters about the King, his councillors and the Danish nation as a whole.
+During 1715 the King entrusted historian Christoph Heinrich Amthor with compiling his public accusation against Stenbock, using examples from Stenbock's own letters to describe his planned secret escape to Scania, his forbidden correspondence with the King's enemies, and his mocking letters about the King, his councillors and the Danish nation as a whole.
 Stenbock's appeals to Frederick IV were also used in the script, where Amthor made them appear false and opportunistic, and characterized Stenbock as not living up to his own criteria of being an honorable man.
 In the spring of 1716, Amthor's script was presented to Stenbock.
 Several months earlier, Stenbock had begun to write a long defensive statement, explaining his failed campaign in Germany, that Vellingk forced him to burn Altona, that Görtz tricked him into surrendering Tönning, and that Frederick IV violated the surrender agreement and treated Stenbock and the Swedish prisoners of war as "wicked criminals".
 Stenbock also lamented his own failures, especially the destruction of Altona, and his lack of time and love for his family.
 He wrote that he was ready to die and wished that God would give "a quick, gentle and gracious end upon my current misery."
 He completed the script on his twenty-sixth wedding anniversary, 23 March 1716.

 During Stenbock's last years of life his health deteriorated steadily: he had permanent kidney and joint pains and, from 1716, a visual impairment.
 He was forced to dismiss two of his chamber servants who stole valuables from him, and eventually the food served to him by Commandant Bonar's wife became so inedible that Stenbock could only eat bread and drink wine.
-In August 1716 Stenbock received an unexpected visit from Tsar Peter I. Before the Tsar, he took the opportunity to complain about his harsh captivity and inedible food.
+In August 1716 Stenbock received an unexpected visit from Tsar Peter I, during which he complained about his harsh captivity and inedible food.
 Peter I passed these complaints to Frederick IV, and soon afterwards Bonar was dismissed and a new Commandant made sure that Stenbock received better meals.
 At some point in 1716, Stenbock received news that his daughter Ulrika Magdalena had died during her first labor, on 21 January 1716 at the age of 22.
 This loss severely damaged his will to live.